-- Projects located in Rural/Tribal Designated Areas outside of the Metropolitan Area as defined by the 2024-2025 QAP and urbanized areas in Greater Minnesota.
-Urbanized areas in Greater Minnesota are areas with population over 50,000.
-They include Duluth, East Grand Forks, La Crescent, Mankato, Moorhead, Rochester, and St. Cloud.
-Select one: - a.
+1. 20 are ojects located in Rural/Tribal Designated Areas outside of the Metropolitan Area as defined by the 24-2025 QAP and urbanized areas in Greater Minnesota.
+Urbanized areas in Greater Minnesota are eas with population over 50,000.
+They include Duluth, East Grand Forks, La Crescent, Mankato, porhead, Rochester, and St. Cloud.
+Select one: a.
 Tier 1: The project is located in a Rural/Tribal Designated Area that is outside of the Metropolitan Area and has a population less than 5,000.
-(6 points) - b.
+(6 points) b.
 Tier 2: The project is located in a Rural/Tribal Designated Area outside of the Metropolitan Area and has a population at or greater than 5,000.
-(4 points)

-Qualified Census Tracts/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones

-D. Qualified Census Tracts (QCT)/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones (3 points)

-1. The proposed housing is located in a QCT/Community Revitalization Area, Tribal Equivalent Area, or Opportunity Zone.
-(3 points)

-Projects located in a Tribal Equivalent Area or Opportunity Zone are eligible for the criteria solely based upon geographic location.
-To be eligible as a QCT/Community Revitalization component, the project must be in a Qualified Census Tract (refer to Qualified Census Tract - Reference Materials Index on the Minnesota Housing website) and be part of a concerted plan that provides for community revitalization consistent with the definition described in the Community Development Initiative selection criteria.
+(4 points) Quali fied Census Tracts/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones ied Census Tracts (QCT)/Community Revitalization, Tribal Equivalent Areas, and Opportunity (3 points) 1.
+The proposed housing is located in a QCT/Community Revitalization Area, Tribal Equivalent Area, or Opportunity Zone.
+(3 points) Projects located in a Tribal Equivalent Area or Opportunity Zone are eligible for the criteria solely based upon geographic location.
+To be eligible as a QCT/Community Revitalization component, the project must be in a Qualified Census Tract (refer to Qualified Census Tract - Reference Materials